Hey everyone, I’ve got a special treat for you because my reader squad is awesome and they have earned it!

 All of us were stunned stupid.
 We were helpless to do anything but stand there and watch Anastasia’s eyes fill with tears.
 She stalked off without another word.
 I almost felt bad enough for her to chase her down, but I never got the chance.
 The second she left Rob whirled around and took my face in his hands.
 His touch was surprisingly soft considering he still looked so angry.
 It took him a minute to drop his glare, but the passion didn’t leave him.
 “You are beautiful, Ellamara,” he growled.
 “And I am jealous as hell right now because you are going to go in there, and make Brian Oliver fall madly in love with you.
 I have no doubt.”

 Rob stared into my eyes as if willing me to believe him.
 Then he crashed his lips onto mine in a short but passionate kiss.
 When he pulled back he didn’t explain himself or apologize.
 He just smiled and said, “Go get him.”
 Then he gave me a gentle nudge toward the restaurant.

-2 thoughts on “Cinder & Ella Deleted Scene”
+One thought on “Cinder & Ella Deleted Scene”